Save up to 25%… Shop Our Birthday Sale Now!

 Reishi Safety

-As with all supplements, you should discuss their use with your healthcare provider before starting any new protocol.
+As with all dietary supplements, you should discuss their use with your healthcare provider before starting any new protocol with reishi supplements.
 It’s important to determine if there is a risk of any side effects or interactions with other medications you’re taking.

-In general, Reishi is a very safe medicinal plant with few side effects or risks.
-However, if you are taking anticoagulants, antiplatelet drugs, or high blood pressure medication — or if you are pregnant or breastfeeding — be sure to talk to your doctor before supplementing with Reishi.
+In general, Reishi is a very safe plant with few side effects or risks.
+However, if you are taking anticoagulants, antiplatelet drugs, or high blood pressure medication — or if you are pregnant or breastfeeding — be sure to talk to your doctor before supplementing with reishi supplements.

-Visit our website to learn more about our line of high-quality, real mushroom extract supplements that you can use to enhance your health and wellness.
-We offer highly-concentrated Reishi mushroom extract from our organically-grown red Reishi in both powder and capsule form, so you can find what works best for you.
+Visit our website to learn more about our line of high-quality, real mushroom extract supplements and the many health benefits these functional mushrooms have.
+We offer 100% organic reishi extract products produced from our organically grown red reishi in both powder and capsule form, so you can find what works best for you.

 References